Canadian Law Programs (LLB or JD)

 The minimum cumulative grade for entry to the LLB or JD program is 70% (B average).

 No LSAT is required.
 If you don't meet this requirement, you may still be considered for admission to the program if other elements of your application are strong (eg. resume, references).
+We also offer short pathway programs (1 or 2 semesters) to help you qualify for the LLB or JD.

 Admission to the LLB and JD programs are grade based and not quota based.
 Therefore, for those who meet the minimum entry requirements, the acceptance rate is high.
 In 2017, almost every student who applied with the help of our North American office was accepted to Bond Law (some via a pathway program).
 It's therefore advisable to use the free admissions services provided by our North American based staff.